Metaswitch/sprout/docs/HttpApi.md

 The API consists of one URL (`/timers`), which accepts only `POST` requests.
 This URL has no query parameters.

 The body sent to this URL must be a JSON document containing a `"aor_id"` key, where the value is an AoR ID as a string, and a `"binding_id"` key, where the value is a particular binding ID from the AoR as a string.
-Other keys are ignored
+Other keys are ignored.

 For example: